 - (1) Customer relationships represent the reputation Gerber has with respect to its significant industry customers and DRP's throughout the U.S. Initially valued at \$11.0 million (U.S.), this intangible asset is carried at its original fair market value less accumulated amortization to date.
 The relationships are expected to have a benefit over twenty years and are being amortized on a straight-line basis over that period. - (2) The "Gerber" brand name has been identified and initially valued at \$3.0 million (U.S.) based upon the reputation and strength of the Gerber name in the U.S. market.
 The name is considered to have an indefinite life and is tested for impairment annually.
 Because of the brand's strength, Boyd re-evaluated its common branding strategy in the U.S. and decided to implement the "Gerber" brand across its U.S. operations. - (3) Non-compete agreements were in place with certain key managers of Gerber.
 These agreements were considered critical in terms of the retention of Gerber's professional management team.
 The cost of these agreements, initially valued at \$1.5 million (U.S.), expired during 2007 and has been fully amortized.
-The employee's current employment agreements however do continue to contain one year non-compete clauses. - (4) Software customization costs represent certain additional functionality developed by Gerber to their existing management software programs.
+The employees current employment agreements however do continue to contain one year non-compete clauses. - (4) Software customization costs represent certain additional functionality developed by Gerber to their existing management software programs.
 As a result of these software developments Gerber has been able to supplement its efficiency in areas such as call centre technology and statistical measurement of its services to the insurance industry.
 These costs, valued at \$350,000 (U.S.) were amortized on a straight-line basis over a period of five years.

-During 2012, as part of the Master, Pearl, TRR and Autocrafters acquisitions \$15,600,000 (U.S) of customer relationships, \$940,000 (U.S.) of brandnames, \$1,210,000 (U.S.) of non-compete agreements was recognized.
+During 2012, as part of the Master, Pearl, TRR and Autocrafters acquisitions, \$15,600,000 (U.S) of customer relationships, \$940,000 (U.S.) of brandnames, \$1,210,000 (U.S) of non-compete agreements were recognized.
 The customer relationships are finite life intangible assets that are being amortized on a straight-line basis over a period of twenty years.
-The non-compete agreements is being amortized straight-line over a five year term.
+The non-compete agreements are being amortized straight-line over a five year term.
+The brand names have been fully amortized.

-During 2013, as part of the Glass America and Hansen acquisitions, \$15,400,000 (U.S) of customer relationships, \$4,400,000 (U.S.) of brandname and \$400,000 (U.S) for non-compete agreements were recognized.
+During 2013, as part of the Glass America and Hansen acquisitions, \$14,800,000 (U.S) of customer relationships, \$4,000,000 (U.S.) of brandname and \$400,000 (U.S) for non-compete agreements were recognized.
 The customer relationships are finite life intangible assets that are being amortized on a straight-line basis over a period of twenty years.
 The non-compete agreements are being amortized straight-line over a five year term.
+The "Glass America" brand name has been identified and initially valued at \$3.6 million (U.S.) based upon the reputation and strength of the Glass America name in the U.S. market.
+The name is considered to have an indefinite life and is tested for impairment annually.
+The \$400,000 of brandname related to the Hansen acquisition has been fully amortized.

-During 2014, as part of the Collision Revision, Collex, Champ's and Netcost acquisitions, \$41,900,000 (U.S.) of customer relationships, \$1,500,000 (U.S.) of brandname and \$2,200,000 (U.S.) for non-compete agreements were recognized.
+During 2014, as part of the Collision Revision, Collex, Champ's and Netcost acquisitions, \$42,500,000 (U.S.) of customer relationships, \$1,500,000 (U.S.) of brandname and \$2,200,000 (U.S.) for non-compete agreements were recognized.
 The customer relationships are finite life intangible assets that are being amortized on a straight-line basis over a period of twenty years.
 The non-compete agreements are being amortized straight-line over a five year term.
+The brandname has been fully amortized.